-The spectral behavior for clear sky and cloudy profiles shown in Figure 3 only applies for observations made in the latitudinal range of -30° to $+30^{\circ}$.
-As mentioned in section 3.3, the contrast between the two classes of data decreases for increasing latitude.
-While the analysis in section 4.1 illustrates that the new ANN-based cloud classification can reliably identify cloudy
+The spectral behavior for clear-sky and cloudy profiles shown in Fig. 3 only applies for observations made in the latitudinal range of -30 to $+30^{\circ}$.
+As mentioned in Sect.
+3.3, the contrast between the two classes of data decreases for increasing latitude.
+While the analysis in Sect.
+4.1 illustrates that the new ANN-based cloud classification can reliably identify cloudy profiles (based on the definitions in Sect.
+3.2),